JianpanHuang/cest-pro/README.md

 # cest-process
-CEST process using Lorentzian fitting and MTRasym
+CEST process using Lorentzian fitting and MTRasym (both conventional and inverse Z-specctrum analysis)